marincountygov/marinwaymaker/README.md

 1. Open `index.html` in your browser.
 2. Enter guide metadata and workflow steps.
 3. Test your guide in the runner.
-4. Export JSON or a standalone HTML web form.
+4. Save your workflow JSON or export a standalone HTML web form.

 ---